ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 ## Write Transaction
 When a leader receives a write request from a client, it starts a write
 transaction:
-- Makes a transaction ID - it's a serial number of the corresponding log item.
+- Makes a transaction ID - a serial number of the corresponding log item.
 - Sends the write request with the transaction ID to all its followers.
 - Waits for the write request to be executed on the majority of nodes.
 - After that, the write transaction will be considered successful.

 ## Saving of checkpoints
-After the leader has completed several write transactions, it marks the last one as a checkpoint, which than sends to the followers.
+After the leader has completed several write transactions, it marks the last one as a checkpoint, which it than sends to the followers.